Josh-Tracy/terraform-aws-packer-pipeline/README.md

 1. Clone this repository and fill in your values in `vpc.tf` and `pipeline.tf`
 2. From the root directory of this project, type `terraform init`, `terraform plan`, and then `terraform apply`
 3. Upon successful creation of the resources, verify you have a CodeCommit repo, CodeBuild project, and CodePipeline.
+4. You should also recieve a confirmation email at the email address you used for the `email_address` variable.
+You are required to confirm the SNS topic subscription to recieve build alerts for this pipeline.
+Confirm it upon a successful terraform apply.
-4. Copy the CodeCommit HTTPS URL from the output of the terraform apply command, or from the CodeCommit console.
+5. Copy the CodeCommit HTTPS URL from the output of the terraform apply command, or from the CodeCommit console.
-5. Git clone the project to your local host.
-This will require your CodeCommit credentials from AWS.
+6. Git clone the project to your local host.
+This may require your CodeCommit credentials from AWS.
-6. You will be warned that you have cloned an empty repository.
+7. You will be warned that you have cloned an empty repository.
 This is normal.
 Copy the contents of this project: https://github.com/Josh-Tracy/terraform-aws-packer-configurations to the empty one you just cloned.
 7. Create a branch named after the branch that CodePipeline is watching `git checkout -b dev`
 8. `git add .` then `git commit -m "test"` then `git push --set-upstream origin dev`.
-You will be prompted for your AWS CodeCommit credentials again.
+You may be prompted for your AWS CodeCommit credentials again.
-9.
+9. Once the commit is pushed, you should see a build running under CodeBuild.
+10. Upon completion of the build, you should recieve an alert to the email address you chose for the `email_address` variable.

+Congratulations!
+You have just created a CI/CD pipeline for updating AMIs on AWS.
+The concept for future updates to AMIs is the same.
+You have a pipeline watching a repository branch for a commit, which triggers a build, and in turn uploads artifacts to S3 and a new AMI while alerting devs and admins.

 # Scenario 2: Using with an existing VPC
+If you have an existing VPC, you will need to import the VPC ID, and any other resource ids, arns, names, etc. that you do not want to create from scratch.
+To do so use the terraform import command where needed using the format below:

+- `terraform import aws_vpc.vpc <vpc_id>` aws_vpc.vpc references the vpc resource defined in the vpc module, while `<vpc_id>` should be replaced with your existing VPC-ID.

 ## Requirements